LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 The aim of this series is to create a minimal automatic differentiation package in Julia.
 It is based on [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/) and works very differently to the Python AD packages.
-The latter are based on objects which implement custom implementations of mathematical operations.
-These custom implementations calculate both the forward pass and a derivative for the backward pass.
+The latter are based on objects with their own custom implementations of mathematical operations that calculate both the forward and backward passes.
 All operations are only done with these objects.[^micrograd] Zygote.jl is instead based on the principle that Julia is a functional programming language.
 It utilises Julia's multiple dispatch feature and its comprehensive metaprogramming abilities to generate new code for the backward pass.